CPR for Adults and Kids: Essential Techniques for Professionals

 To do chest compressions, use your fingers to locate the end of the victim’s breastbone, where the ribs come together.
 First, place two fingers at the tip of the breastbone.
 Next, place the heel of your other hand above your fingers, on the side closest to the victim’s face.
 Then put the heel of your other hand on top of the first hand, so your hands are stacked.

 Push hard and fast in the center of the chest until emergency medical help arrives.
-You can use the weight of your body to add strength to your pushes.
+Use the weight of your body to add strength to your pushes.
 It’s important to push, giving 100 to 120 compressions per minute.
 For adults, the recommended compression depth is at least 2 inches deep.
 Chest compression depth for child is at least ⅓ the depth of the chest size, or 2 inches deep.

 cpr for adult and child